Stateful Behaviour

 gameComposer.AddLink(gamePauseComposer, gamePlayComposer, pauseCondition);

-// Mark menuState, creditsState and gameState as children
+// Mark menuState, creditsState, and gameState as children of the root

-// Note that the first added child is the default one!
+// The first child added is the default one!

 rootComposer.AddNode(menuComposer);